Nouni22/actuarial-life-insurance-model/README.md

 # Actuarial Life Insurance Portfolio Modeling

-## Objective
-This project aims to simulate, value, and analyze a life insurance portfolio using actuarial and financial techniques.
-It demonstrates core actuarial concepts such as cash flow projection, portfolio valuation, profitability analysis, and risk assessment under Solvency II framework.

 ## Project Overview

+This project was developed to explore actuarial modeling concepts applied to a life insurance portfolio.
+With a background in ALM and financial risk, I wanted to better understand how insurance portfolios are valued, how profitability is assessed, and how risks are quantified.

+## What I built

-The model simulates a portfolio of policyholders and evaluates:
+I simulated a portfolio of policyholders and implemented:

-- Future cash flows (premiums, benefits, surrenders)
+- Cash flow projections (premiums, benefits, surrenders)
 - Portfolio valuation using Net Present Value (NPV)
-- Profitability through Internal Rate of Return (IRR)
+- Profitability analysis with Internal Rate of Return (IRR)
-- Interest rate risk via stress scenarios
+- Interest rate stress scenarios (+/- 1%)
-- Simplified Solvency Capital Requirement (SCR)
+- A simplified Solvency II SCR approach

-##  Methodology
+## Key concepts

-### 1. Portfolio Simulation
-- Generation of synthetic policyholder data (age, premium, duration, interest rate)

-### 2. Cash Flow Projection
-- Premium inflows
-- Benefit outflows
-- Random surrender behavior

-### 3. Valuation (NPV)
+- Time value of money and discounting
-- Discounting future cash flows using interest rates
+- Insurance cash flow modeling

-### 4. Profitability Analysis (IRR)
+- Profitability metrics (IRR)
-- Measurement of portfolio performance

-### 5. Risk Analysis
-- Interest rate shocks (+1% / -1%)
-- Impact assessment on portfolio value

-### 6. SCR Calculation (Simplified)
-- Estimation of capital required to absorb interest rate risk
+- Sensitivity to interest rate changes
+- Risk estimation under stress scenarios

-## Tools & Technologies
+## Tools

+Python (Pandas, NumPy, NumPy Financial)

+## Why this project

+Coming from an ALM and treasury support background, I have worked on liquidity and interest rate indicators.
+This project allowed me to move closer to actuarial topics by building a model from scratch and understanding the link between data, modeling, and risk.

+## Next steps

+- Improve surrender modeling (behavioral model)
+- Segment the portfolio
+- Add more realistic assumptions
-- Python
+- Explore stochastic simulations
-- Pandas / NumPy
-- NumPy Financial

 ---

-##  Key Features

-Actuarial cash flow modeling
-Financial valuation (NPV)
-Profitability analysis (IRR)
-Risk sensitivity analysis
-Simplified Solvency II SCR

----

-##  Results

-The model provides:
-- Portfolio valuation
-- Profitability metrics
-- Risk exposure under stress scenarios

-## Key Learnings

-- Understanding of actuarial modeling techniques
-- Application of financial mathematics to insurance
-- Introduction to Solvency II risk framework
-- Data analysis and model implementation in Python

-##  Future Improvements

-- Policyholder segmentation
-- Advanced surrender modeling (logistic regression)
-- Monte Carlo simulations
-- Integration of real actuarial datasets

-##  Author
+## About me

-Aurore NOUNI
-Aspiring Actuarial Analyst | ALM & Risk Background
+Engineer in IT for Finance with 4+ years of experience in ALM, risk and treasury environments.
+Currently transitioning toward actuarial and statistical modeling.